 A few rapids loom larger than others when river guides tell tales around the campfire.
 Here's a list of the biggest rapids from a river guide's perspective - in alphabetical order.
 Not big enough for you?
 If you’re an accomplished kayaker or extreme rafter, you’ll want to scroll down to the bottom of this page to see a round-up of rapids that are bigger, but not commonly discussed among river guides.
 1. Blossom Bar (Rogue River, Oregon) You don’t get to be known as "the most...

-In 1968 The U.S. Congress created the National Wild and Scenic Rivers System with passage of the Wild and Scenic Rivers Act.
+In 1968 the U.S. Congress created the National Wild and Scenic Rivers System with passage of the Wild and Scenic Rivers Act.
 The bill was in response to increasing diversion and impoundment of water, pollution, introduced species, wildfires, poor management of adjacent lands and other human pressures on rivers.[i]
-The bill was sponsored by Senator Frank Church (D) of Idaho and signed into law by President Lyndon B. Johnson.
-The act strove to collaboratively balance development and protection of outstanding free-flowing rivers for current and future generations....
+It was sponsored by Senator Frank Church (D) of Idaho and signed into law by President Lyndon B. Johnson.
+The act strove to collaboratively balance development and protection of outstanding free-flowing rivers for current and future generations. [ii]...